couchbaselabs/ToDoLite-Android/tutorial.md

 }
 ```

 Read through that sync function.
-You'll notice that it handles
+You will notice that it handles
 documents differently based on the type.
 For instance "task"
 documents must have an owner and a list_id and the "profile" user\_id
 is required to match the docid.